Spirit of Neuroscience Nursing Photo Contest

 Each year AANN hosts a photo contest to which neuroscience nurses are invited to submit pictures of colleagues, patients, and families.

 Capture pictures of your colleagues, patients, and families to submit to the AANN Spirit of Neuroscience Nursing photo contest.
 Your photo will be displayed on AANN's Facebook page during AANN's Neuroscience Nursing Annual Conference where members and attendees will vote for their favorite images.
-The member whose photo receives the most votes will win a complimentary conference registration to the 2024 Neuroscience Nursing Annual Conference in Salt Lake City, UT.
+The member whose photo receives the most votes will win a complimentary conference registration to the 2027 Neuroscience Nursing Annual Conference.

 Submission Requirements